Rural tourism

-Rural tourism is a tourism that focuses on actively participating in a rural lifestyle.
-It can be a variant of ecotourism.
-Many villages can facilitate tourism because many villagers are hospitable and eager to welcome or host visitors.
-Agriculture has become more mechanized and requires less manual labor.
-This trend is causing economic pressure on some villages, which in turn causes young people to move to urban areas.
-There is however, a segment of the urban population that is interested in visiting the rural areas and understanding the lifestyle.
+Rural tourism is a form of tourism that focuses on actively participating in a rural lifestyle.
+It can be a variant of ecotourism, emphasizing sustainable practices and community involvement.
+Many villages can facilitate tourism because of the hospitality and eagerness of villagers to welcome or host visitors.
+The mechanization of agriculture has reduced the need for manual labor, leading to economic pressures on some villages and prompting young people to migrate to urban areas.
+However, a segment of the urban population is increasingly interested in visiting rural areas to experience and understand the rural lifestyle.